VexorMC/sodium/CONTRIBUTING.md

 When submitting a pull request, you are granting [JellySquid](https://jellysquid.me) the right to license your contributions under the [Polyform Shield License (Version 1.0.0)](LICENSE.md).

+Without exception, it is required that all code being submitted to the project is of your original work.
+We will not accept pull requests which contain *any amount* of AI-generated code, regardless of the particular circumstances.

 If you have any questions about these terms, please [get in contact with us](https://caffeinemc.net/discord).

 ### Code Style